g0tmk/dotfiles-linux/README.md

      - open "Tweaks" app -> Fonts -> Document Text -> Ubuntu Regular (size: 11)
      - open "Tweaks" app -> Fonts -> Monospace Text -> Terminus Regular (size: 11)
      - open "Tweaks" app -> Fonts -> Legacy Window Titles -> Ubuntu Medium (size: 11)

-0. Install base software

-    ```bash
-    sudo apt update
-    # optional: copy ~/.ssh/id_rsa key from somewhere, or generate a new one with `ssh-keygen -t rsa -b 4096`

-    # Install apps and link dotfiles.
-See install.sh for details.
-    git clone git://github.com/g0tmk/dotfiles-linux.git ~/dotfiles
-    cd ~/dotfiles
-    git config user.name YOUR_USERNAME
-    git config user.email YOUR_EMAIL
-    # say yes to everything
-    ./install.sh
-    # reboot, make sure enerything looks OK

-    # sensors-detect will probably tell you to add coretemp to /etc/modules - instead do this:
-    # run this command, if you see output then coretemp is enabled already
-    cat /proc/modules | grep coretemp
-    # if you see no output, add coretemp to /etc/modules

-    # optional; run this if some hardware does not work and reboot (I did not need it for debian 10 on xps9550)
-    sudo apt install firmware-misc-nonfree

-    # optional; if default apps are fine with you then skip this
-    sudo update-alternatives --all
-    ```

 0. Xmonad